cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 ## Prompting for Coding

-The successful prompter knows how to use AI to write ~~better~~ code.
+The successful prompt engineer knows how to use AI to write ~~better~~ code.

 Here are 5 examples: